CUHK-USR-Group/Defect-Dataset/README.md

 ## [Our Self-Collected Defect Segmentation Dataset: CUBIT-Seg](https://drive.google.com/drive/folders/1ea4YqIa9mfldCLWFquAKJXnCB3QzbgId?usp=sharing)

+We build a pixel-level defect dataset, CUBIT-Seg, for the segmentation task of common defects in building facades.
+We utilize UAVs and SLRs for data collection in Hong Kong, then clean the data to remove duplicate and low-quality images, then label the rest of images pixel-by-pixel, and finally crop the images into 512x512 resolution.
+CUBIT-Seg contains 1160 spalling images and 5462 crack images.

 Image Resolution | Year | Structure Type | Number of Images | Defect Type | Annotation Level
 --- | --- | --- | --- | --- | --- |
 512x512 | 2023 | Building | 1160 | Spalling | Pixel Level
 512x512 | 2023 | Building | 5462 | Crack | Pixel Level

-The sample images from the CUBIT-Seg dataset have been showed below
+The sample images from the CUBIT-Seg dataset have been showed below:

 <p align="center">
 <img src="https://github.com/CUHK-USR-Group/Defect-Dataset/blob/main/Sample_Images/CUBIT-Seg_Sample_Images.png" width=100% height=100%>